TheMetalCenter/m4b-mp3-chapters-from-cuesheets/README.md

 	2. Import tracks into mp3tag
 	3. Edit "title" fields as desired (full chapter names will take longer than simple Chapter 01)
 	4. Ensure "track" fields are filled with integers (can use mp3tag > tools > auto number wizard)
-		- also make sure that the album field contains no characters not allowed in a filename (?, :, etc)
+		- also ensure that the album field contains no characters not allowed in a filename (?, :, etc)
 	5. Select all, right click > export > txt_taglist > Okay to create list.txt file
 		- If this is first time, you will need to first edit "txt_taglist" and replace current text with below and save changes
 			$filename(txt,utf-8)$loop(%_path%)%track%.%artist% - %title% - $div(%_length_seconds%,60)':'$num($mod(%_length_seconds%,60),2)